circleference/QuizUpRemake/README.md

 v1.4.7-alpha - Moved one minor update to patch in version number / Lowered bot answer response delay

 v2.4.7-alpha - Added custom quizzes!

+[UNRELEASED] v2.4.7-alpha-snapshot1

+- Added note in the avatar changer
+- My dumbass accidentally set "Change pen color" instead of "Change text color" in the SFE+ engine.
+Fixed that as well.